Frequently Asked Questions

 No, it is not safe to drive on the day of ketamine treatment.
 We require a friend or family member to drive you home for safety reasons.

 Unfortunately, ketamine is usually not a one-time treatment.
-If you are suffering from depression, it is recommended that you have 4 to 6 initial therapies for 2-4 weeks.
-After this initial treatment series, most patients require ongoing booster sessions every month.
+If you are suffering from depression, it is recommended that you have 6 initial therapies for 2-4 weeks.
+Some find additional benefit with 8-10 initial sessions After this initial treatment series, most patients require ongoing booster sessions every month.
 Sometimes boosters are needed more frequently, and occasionally less frequently.
-It is important to remember going into ketamine treatment, that although 70% of patients experience some relief from depression, the effects usually wear off.
+It is important to remember that although 70% of patients experience some relief from depression, the effects usually wear off.
 Also, ketamine is rarely a stand-alone treatment and is best utilized as one tool in an overall treatment plan.

 - Active Psychosis